Anku5hk/Programmers_guide_to_Python/book.md

 print(dir(MyClass))
 ```
 ### Extras
 * Decorators: Are used to wrap another function to basically extend its functionality.
 It is simply running a function inside another function, like a nested nested function.
-This allows to extend the wraped function's behaviour without actually modifying the function itself.
+This allows to extend the wrapped function's behaviour without actually modifying the function itself.
 This are called decorators, using '@' prefix a function can be decorated.
 This functionality is utilized using functions being first class in python.
 ```Python
 # my_outer_func() is just a container function
 def my_outer_func(some_func):